Frequently Asked Questions

 Do you only treat ADHD?

-While ADHD is our specialty, we also treat common co-occurring conditions like anxiety, depression, and sleep issues.
-We take a comprehensive approach to care, especially because many symptoms overlap or influence one another.
+While ADHD is my specialty, I also treat common co-occurring conditions like anxiety, depression, and sleep issues.
+I take a comprehensive approach to care, especially because many symptoms overlap or influence one another.

 Do you offer formal ADHD testing?

 Yes.
-We provide thorough ADHD evaluations using evidence-based tools and structured interviews designed specifically for adult presentations of ADHD.
-Our goal is to give you clarity—not just a quick diagnosis.
+I provide thorough ADHD evaluations using evidence-based tools and structured interviews designed specifically for adult presentations of ADHD.
+My goal is to give you clarity—not just a quick diagnosis.

 Can you prescribe medication?

 Yes.
-As psychiatric providers, we can prescribe and manage stimulant and non-stimulant medications when clinically appropriate.
+As a psychiatric nurse practitioner, I can prescribe and manage stimulant and non-stimulant medications when clinically appropriate.
 We’ll work together to find the option that fits your needs and lifestyle.

 Do you offer therapy or coaching?

-We currently focus on diagnosis and medication management, and incorporate lifestyle strategies and ADHD-specific coaching into your care.
-However, we do not offer formal therapy sessions.
+I currently focus on diagnosis and medication management, and incorporate lifestyle strategies and ADHD-specific coaching into your care.
+However, I do not offer formal therapy sessions.

 Do you take insurance?

-No, we do not accept insurance, however, you can use your HSA/FSA card for payment.
+No, I do not accept insurance, however, you can use your HSA/FSA card for payment.
 Your insurance can also be used at the pharmacy when you pick up your medication.
-We can provide a superbill if requested.
+I can provide a superbill if requested.

 How much does it cost?